andreypopp/xcss/README.md

 Represents a stylesheet, a collection of rules.

-Can be constructed using `xcss.stylesheet(vars, rules...)` function which accepts an array of rules.
+Can be constructed using `xcss.stylesheet(vars, rules...)` function.

+Stylesheet has the following attributes:

+  * `vars` — variables

+  * `rules` — read-only array of rules

 ##### `xcss.Stylesheet.toCSS()`